 Our criminal defense lawyers are fighting to defend your rights in Spring Hill & Murfreesboro, Tennessee

-When you have been charged with a criminal offense, including drug crime defense, you need help fast.
+When you have been charged with a criminal offense, be it a drug crime, DUI or violent crime, you need help fast.
 If convicted, you could face fines, imprisonment, and perhaps worse, depending on the crime and the verdict.

 At a time like this, you need the help of a tough criminal defense lawyer who has the experience in Tennessee courts to anticipate the prosecution and the diligence to gather the proper evidence to present a compelling case in your favor.

-The Law Offices of Adrian H. Altshuler & Associates handle Brentwood and Franklin TN criminal defense for—
+With law offices in Franklin, Columbia and Brentwood, TN, The Law Offices of Adrian H. Altshuler & Associates handle criminal defense matters for clients throughout Tennessee.

 How the legal process works